-Terry McEachern Internal Auditor of the Year Award
+Terry McEachern Professional of the Year Award

 See the guidelines for more information about submitting a nomination for this award.
-Deadline for nominations is April 30 of each year.
+Deadline for nominations is May 31 of each year.

-The Chairman's Excellence in Service Award
+The Randy Manscill Excellence in Service Award

 The Best Practice Award

-A Best Audit Practice is any auditing routine/procedure/audit program step/or audit technique that you have developed, or one that you have seen used, that contributes to an effective audit or covers an administrative function for your department.
+A Best Audit Practice is any auditing routine/procedure/audit program step/or audit technique that you have developed that contributes to an effective audit or covers an administrative function for your department.
 If you or someone else thinks it’s a good idea, then share it with your fellow auditors.

 |Year||First Place||Second Place||Third Place|

-Best Article of the Year Award
+Pat Richey Best Article of the Year Award

 The criteria used to evaluate the articles includes:

-- Topical Selection: The topic should be of current interest to the majority of credit union auditors.
+Relevance: The topic should be of current interest to the majority of credit union auditors.

 Helpful: The article should be helpful to the majority of credit union auditors.
 The reader should be able to incorporate or use some information in their daily work or audit plan.

 Application: The material is widely applicable to all credit union auditors.
-Difference between federal or state chartered credit unions should be defined.
+Differences between federal or state chartered credit unions should be defined.
 The award winner is announced at the Annual Conference business meeting.
-The winner receives a plaque and recognition in the ACUIA publications.
-For more information about publishing an article in The Audit Report Magazine or on the web site, contact the ACUIA office.
+The winner receives a plaque and recognition in the ACUARP publications.
+For more information about publishing an article in The Audit Report Magazine or on the web site, contact the ACUARP office.
 Reprints are not eligible for Article of the Year award consideration.

 Regional Director Recognitions